SmartekWorks/smartekworks.github.io/swat/ref_sys_operation.md

 How to Use System Operations?
 ---

 The usage of system operation is much alike to the [Web Operation](ref_web_operation.md#How_to_Use_Web_Operations?).
 You just need to drag & drop a system operation onto a scenario flow or flow, and fill the parameters for the operation.
-However, there are still several differences between the system operation and web operation that you need to know:
+However, there are still several differences between system operation and web operation that you need to know:

 #### Parameters